 In most cases an exactly 50/50 split of the assets is not the most appropriate settlement.
 The law requires any court to consider what is fair in all the circumstances of the case.
 The source of the matrimonial assets (e.g. inheritances or pensions accrued before separation), the different financial needs of each person (e.g. if one is the primary carer for the children), and the earning capacity of each person will all be relevant factors to consider when deciding what is fair in your case.
 It is important that you meet with an experienced family solicitor to discuss what is appropriate for you.

 Our commitment to you and your family.

 Contacting a solicitor does not need to be daunting.
-For a free-consultation with a family solicitor to find out how we can help, call 0330 300 1103 or request a call-back.
+For a free-consultation with a family law solicitor to find out how we can help with financial settlements for divorce, call 0330 300 1103 or request a call-back.